CountyEthics

 Structural Risk

-Rhyolite is non-porous and not at risk of structural damage from moisture — the concern here is purely surface friction and climber safety.
+Rhyolite is non-porous and does not suffer structural weakening when wet; there is no hold breakage risk from moisture, so the concern is purely friction and safety.

 Seasonal Factors